mdeloof/statig/README.md

 }
 ```

-Every state must return a `Outcome`.
-A `Outcome` can be one of three things:
+Every state must return an `Outcome`.
+An `Outcome` can be one of three things:

 - `Handled`: The event has been handled.
 - `Transition`: Transition to another state.